When we first told people about our lifestyle change in 2016, we would often get asked questions like

 Minimalism is a tool to rid yourself of life’s excess in favour of focusing on what’s important – so you can find happiness, fulfilment and freedom. – The Minimalists

-Slowly but surely, the idea formed in our heads: Could we earn (and thus work) less and pursue what’s truly important to us (including building a business that is more reflective of our values) if we got rid of superfluous possessions and reduced our expenses?
+Slowly but surely, the idea formed in our heads: Could we earn (and thus work) less and pursue what’s truly important to us (including building a business more reflective of our values) if we got rid of superfluous possessions and reduced our expenses?
 This is how Minimalist Journeys and our philosophy of experiencing more by living with less came about.

 These days, we live on the road and couldn't be happier | Image courtesy of Averie WOODARD